jenting/longhorn/enhancements/20210525-async-pull-backups.md

 Currently, we have a setting `backupstore-poll-interval` to periodically pull the remote backup store lastest volume backups within a setting controller.

-We want to leverage the same concept but pull the remote backup volumes and historical volume backups from the remote backup store and saves them into the cluster custom resource (CR).
+We want to leverage the same concept but pull the remote backup volumes and volume snapshot backups from the remote backup store and saves them into the cluster custom resource (CR).
 Therefore, we'll
-1. create a new Custom Resource Definition (CRD) called _backupvolumes_ to save the backup volumes and historical volume backups.
+1. create a new Custom Resource Definition (CRD) called _backupvolumes_ to save the backup volumes and volume snapshot backups.
 2. removes the code of the backup store monitor in the setting controller.
 3. create a new controller called `backup_volume_controller` that is responsible for synchronous the remote backup store backup volumes to the cluster
    CR _backupvolumes_.
-   1. Pull the backup volumes or historical volume backups to cluster CR (the backup volumes or historical volume backups that **are in** the remote backup store and **aren't in** the cluster CR).
+   1. Pull the backup volumes or volume snapshot backups to cluster CR (the backup volumes or volume snapshot backups that **are in** the remote backup store and **aren't in** the cluster CR).
-   2. Delete the backup volumes or historical volume backups from the cluster CR (the backup volumes or historical volume backups that **are in** the cluster
+   2. Delete the backup volumes or volume snapshot backups from the cluster CR (the backup volumes or volume snapshot backups that **are in** the cluster
       CR and **aren't in** the remote backup store).
 4. Change the [longhorn/backupstore](https://github.com/longhorn/backupstore) list and inspect command behavior.
-   - The `backup list` command includes listing all backup volumes and the historical volume backups and read these metadata.
+   - The `backup list` command includes listing all backup volumes and the volume snapshot backups and read these metadata.
      We'd like to change the `backup list` behavior to perform list only, but not read the metadata.
-   - The `backup inspect` command supports read historical volume backup metadata only.
+   - The `backup inspect` command supports read volume snapshot backup metadata only.
      We'd like to add `backup inspect-volume` subcommand to support read backup volume metadata.

 ### User Stories

-Before this enhancement, when the user's environment under the circumstances that the remote backup store has lots of backup volumes _or_ historical volume backups, and the latency between the longhorn manager to the remote backup store is high.
+Before this enhancement, when the user's environment under the circumstances that the remote backup store has lots of backup volumes _or_ volume snapshot backups, and the latency between the longhorn manager to the remote backup store is high.
-Then if the user clicks the `Backup` on the GUI, the user might hit list backup volumes _or_ list historical volume backups timeout issue
+Then if the user clicks the `Backup` on the GUI, the user might hit list backup volumes _or_ list volume snapshot backups timeout issue
 (the default timeout is 1 min).

 We choose to not create a new setting for the user to increase the list timeout value is because the browser has its timeout value also.